ccao-data/data-architecture/dbt/models/default/docs.md

 ### Nuance

+- Mailing addresses and owner names have not been regularly updated since 2017.
 - Newer properties may be missing a mailing or property address, as they need to be assigned one by the postal service.
 {% enddocs %}